rebelappstudio/rebellion/README.md

 * "Rebel" is from [Rebel App Studio](https://rebelappstudio.com)
 * "Lion" is `l10n` (localization) that could be misread as `lion`

-It's rebel, lion, localization and rebellion at the same time.
+It's rebel, lion and localization at the same time.
 Roar!